dtanglr/MindSweeper/README.md

 The player can move up, down, left, right, but not diagonally.

-To win the player must move from a square on the bottom row to any square on the top row without stepping too many bombs.
+To win, the player must move from a square on the bottom row, to any square on the top row, without stepping on too many bombs.

-If they step on a bomb along their journey, they lose a life.
-Lose too many lives and you will lose the game.
+Stepping on a bomb loses the player a life.
+Losing all their lives means they lose the game.

+The playing field defaults to 8 rows by 8 columns, 64 squares and 21 bombs (i.e. 1 in 3 squares will explode!).
+The player gets 3 lives.
+All these values are configurable via options for the `start` command.
+See the [Commands](#commands) section below for further information.

-The game defaults to 8 rows by 8 columns.
-Just like a chess board each row is numbered from 1 to 8 and each column is lettered from A to H, so each square is labelled according to it's row and column e.g. A1 to H1 and A1 to A8 etc.
+Just like a chess board each row on the playing field is numbered from 1 to 8 and each column is lettered from A to H, so each square is labelled according to it's row and column e.g. A1 to H1 and A1 to A8 etc.

+Good luck!

 ### Commands